readium/readium-css/docs/CSS25-i18n_glossary.md

   <dd>See Tashkil.</dd>

   <dt>Ijam (<bdo dir="rtl">إِعْجَامْ</bdo>)</dt>
   <dd>Diacritical marks applied to a basic letter shape (or skeleton) to derive a new letter.
-For example a dot under a "curve" to get the letter Beh.
+For example a dot under a “curve” to get the letter Beh.
 In Unicode each letter plus ijam combination is encoded as a separate, atomic character.</dd>

   <dt>Joining forms</dt>
   <dd>Arabic script is a cursive writing system; every Arabic letter has one, two, or four different joining forms (isolated, initial, medial, final), which allow the letter to join to its neighbors, if applicable.
 See the <a href="http://w3c.github.io/alreq/#h_joining">Joining section of the Arabic Script Requirements</a> for further details.</dd>